Sagar4173/ONYX/docs/INSTALLATION.md

 ## Overview

-SecureDevOps AI Platform can be deployed in multiple configurations to meet different organizational needs, from development environments to enterprise-scale production deployments.
+ONYX - Security Intelligence Platform can be deployed in multiple configurations to meet different organizational needs, from development environments to enterprise-scale production deployments.

 ---